Our Services

 But it must be taken responsibly.
 It can cause drowsiness and other side effects, and it is not a substitute for emergency care during severe allergic reactions.

-If you're unsure what type of reaction you're having, consider starting with a free Acute Urticaria symptom checker, then follow up with a healthcare professional.
+If you're unsure what type of reaction you're having or want to better understand your symptoms, take a quick symptom assessment to gain clarity before following up with a healthcare professional.

 Most allergy attacks are manageable.
 The key is understanding what's happening—and having a safe, medically informed plan in place.